PopulateTools/pt-rb/README.md

 ## Available commands

-- circle: Opens current project branch in CircleCI
+- ci: Opens current project branch in CircleCI
 - deploy: calls deploy-bot
 - gobierto_data_import: imports a dataset in gobierto data
 - log: tails a log in a remote server